srhumir/Storm-Analysis/Readme.md

 The NOAA storm database contains a variety of information about individual weather disasters including their time and place of occurrence, property damage, number of death and injuries, etc.

-To run this report you need to have an internet connection at least for the first time you run it.
-Please be patient the first run is quite time consuming.

 The analysis is done in two steps.